How to Help Someone who is Suicidal and Save a Life

 The World Health Organization estimates that approximately 1 million people die each year from suicide.
 What drives so many individuals to take their own lives?
 To those not in the grips of suicidal depression and despair, it's difficult to understand what drives so many individuals to take their own lives.
 But a suicidal person is in so much pain that he or she can see no other option.

-Almost everyone who commits or attempts suicide has given some clue or warning.
-Do not ignore suicide threats.
-Statements like "you'll be sorry when I'm dead," "I can't see any way out," — no matter how casually or jokingly said may indicate serious suicidal feelings.
+Fact: Almost everyone who attempts suicide has given some clue or warning.
+Don’t ignore even indirect references to death or suicide.
+Statements like "You'll be sorry when I'm gone," "I can't see any way out," — no matter how casually or jokingly said, may indicate serious suicidal feelings.

-FALSE: People who commit suicide are people who were unwilling to seek help
+Myth: People who die by suicide are people who were unwilling to seek help.

-You don't give a suicidal person morbid ideas by talking about suicide.
-The opposite is true — bringing up the subject of suicide and discussing it openly is one of the most helpful things you can do.
+Fact: You don't give a suicidal person morbid ideas by talking about suicide.
+The opposite is true—bringing up the subject of suicide and discussing it openly is one of the most helpful things you can do.

 Source: SAVE - Suicide Awareness Voices of Education

 Take any suicidal talk or behavior seriously.
 It's not just a warning sign that the person is thinking about suicide—it's a cry for help.